Shreya-khandelwal/Celebrity_Search_Application/readme.md

-This is a celebrity search application hosted on streamlit.
+This is a celebrity search application hosted on Streamlit.

-It gives information about celebrity.
+It gives information about celebrities.

 Put your openai_key in the constants.py

 To run the file, 'streamlit run main.py'

 This is the initial UI of the application.
-It has a textbox which take the Celebrity name as input
+It has a textbox that take the Celebrity name as input

 ![Screenshot 2024-06-12 154916](https://github.com/Shreya-khandelwal/Celebrity_Search_Application/assets/42573000/c43f8387-a47d-4d60-92a9-c5d26ee51b85)